Branched Multi-Task Networks: Deciding What Layers To Share: Related work

 \textbf{Loss weighting.} One of the known challenges of jointly learning multiple tasks is properly weighting the loss functions associated with the individual tasks.
-Early work~\citep{kendall2018multi} used the homoscedastic uncertainty of each task to weigh the losses.
-Gradient normalization~\citep{chen2018gradnorm} balances the learning of tasks by dynamically adapting the gradient magnitudes in the network.
-Dynamic task prioritization~\citep{guo2018dynamic} prioritizes the learning of difficult tasks. \citet{zhao2018modulation} observed that two competing tasks can cause the destructive interference of the gradient, and proposed a modulation module to alleviate this problem. \citet{sener2018multi} cast multi-task learning as a multi-objective optimization problem, with the overall objective of finding a Pareto optimal solution.
+Early work~\cite{kendall2018multi} used the homoscedastic uncertainty of each task to weigh the losses.
+Gradient normalization~\cite{chen2018gradnorm} balances the learning of tasks by dynamically adapting the gradient magnitudes in the network.
+Liu~\etal~\cite{liu2019end} weigh the losses to match the pace at which different tasks are learned.
+Dynamic task prioritization~\cite{guo2018dynamic} prioritizes the learning of difficult tasks. \cite{sener2018multi} cast MTL as a multi-objective optimization problem, with the overall objective of finding a Pareto optimal solution.
 Note that, addressing the loss weighting issue in MTL is out of the scope of this work.
 In fact, all our experiments are based on a simple uniform loss weighing scheme.